 This part of the DLP configuration enables you to notify Syncplicity when a new DLP engine configuration is in effect.

-When changing the DLP engine configuration, you can register a name associated with the configuration, so you can revert to it later if needed.
+During the DLP engine configuration, you can register a name associated with the configuration.
+This allows you to revert to it later.
 Reverting to a previous configuration prevents Syncplicity from sending for reclassification content already scanned under that DLP engine configuration.

 Manage policies for DLP

-When you are adding a policy or editing an existing one, expand the Security section to display sections for data loss prevention controls and file re-classification.
+When you add a policy or edit an existing one, expand the Security section to display sections for DLP controls and file re-classification.

 Data loss prevention controls